OpenGammaProject/Open-Gamma-Detector/README.md

 * a voltage reference for the ADC (LM4040AIM3-3.0+T recommended) to get rid of most power supply related noise and inaccuracy
 * and a 0 Ω link to connect the analog ground to the rest of the ground plane.

 These can be retrofitted easily and are quite affordable.
 Both are optional and should only be used if you know what you are doing.
+You can't really do anything wrong with using the voltage reference, though.

 There are also broken-out pins for the power supply and I2C connections.
 These can be used to modify the device, e.g. by adding a display or using a battery charger.
 You can have a look at the great [Raspberry Pi Pico datasheet](https://datasheets.raspberrypi.com/pico/pico-datasheet.pdf) for more info on this.